mattfaltyn/awesome-neuro-symbolic-ai/README.md

 ### Type II: Symbolic[Neural]
 ![alt text](https://github.com/traincheck-ai/awesome-neuro-symbolic-ai/blob/main/images/type-II.png?raw=true)

-Type II is a hybrid system that utilizes neural networks in conjugation with loosely-coupled symbolic solvers.
+Type II is a hybrid system in which a symbolic solver utilizes neural networks as subroutines for one or more functions.
 Some Type II frameworks include:
 - AlphaGo